Chart Color Schemes

 West Bathurst is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, West Bathurst's population is estimated at around 3,739 people.
-This reflects an increase of 105 people since the 2021 Census, which reported a population of 3,634 people.
-The change was inferred from AreaSearch's estimate of 3,695 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,293 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, West Bathurst demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth contributing approximately 73.0% of overall population gains during recent periods.
+West Bathurst's population, as of November 2025, is estimated at around 3,742 people.
+This figure reflects an increase of 108 individuals since the 2021 Census, which reported a population of 3,634.
+The change is inferred from AreaSearch's estimate of 3,701 residents following examination of ABS' ERP data release in June 2024 and validation of two new addresses since the Census date.
+This results in a density ratio of 1,294 persons per square kilometer, exceeding national averages assessed by AreaSearch.
+Over the past decade, West Bathurst demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing its SA3 area.
+Natural growth contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022, and utilising NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, a significant increase is forecast for the top quartile of national non-metropolitan areas, including West Bathurst expected to expand by 1,017 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilized.
+Future population trends forecast a significant increase in the top quartile of national non-metropolitan areas, with West Bathurst expected to expand by 1,021 persons to 2041, reflecting a gain of 28.9% over the 17 years.

 Frequently Asked Questions - Population